karinnainiguez/betsy/README.md

 As a signed-in user, I **cannot**:

-- Review my own products
+- Review my own products :heavy_check_mark:
-- View order items from a shared order that belong to another merchant
+- View order items from a shared order that belong to another merchant :heavy_check_mark:
-- View another user's private data (i.e. order fulfillment or product management)
+- View another user's private data (i.e. order fulfillment or product management) :heavy_check_mark:

 ### Validations
 Many of our models will have attributes that are required for our application to use and display data consistently.
 Each model will have attributes with requirements for a valid record.
 The requirements are summarized below: